icicleio/docs/docs/index.md

 **Icicle is a PHP library for writing *asynchronous* code using *synchronous* coding techniques.**

-Icicle uses [Coroutines] built with [Promises] to facilitate writing asynchronous code using techniques normally used to write synchronous code, such as returning values and throwing exceptions, instead of using nested callbacks typically found in asynchronous code.
+Icicle uses [coroutines] built with [promises] to facilitate writing asynchronous code using techniques normally used to write synchronous code, such as returning values and throwing exceptions.
+Writing functions in this way allows you to focus on the meaning of your code, without a mess of nested callbacks.

+## Features
+- Full-featured event loop for asynchronous programming
+- Multiple event loop backends
+- Asynchronous TCP and UDP sockets
+- Asynchronous DNS resolution
+- Standalone HTTP server
+- Multi-processing using forking or child processes
+- Multi-threading using native threads
+- Asynchronous process signal handling
+- Worker pool for running blocking tasks
+- Non-blocking concurrency primitives

-## Library Components
+## Core components

-- [Coroutines]: Interruptible functions for building asynchronous code using synchronous coding patterns and error handling.
+- [Event loop](api/loop.md): The core of Icicle that manages scheduling incoming events and asynchronous functions.
-- [Promises]: Placeholders for future values of asynchronous operations.
+- [Promises](api/promise.md): Placeholders for future values of asynchronous operations.
 Callbacks registered with promises may return values and throw exceptions.
-- [Loop (event loop)][loop]: Used to schedule functions, run timers, handle signals, and poll sockets for pending data or await for space to write.
+- [Coroutines](api/coroutine.md): Interruptible functions for building asynchronous code using synchronous coding patterns and error handling.

-## Available Components
+## Optional packages
 - [Stream](https://github.com/icicleio/stream): Common coroutine-based interface for reading and writing data.
 - [Socket](https://github.com/icicleio/socket): Asynchronous stream socket server and client.
 - [Concurrent](https://github.com/icicleio/concurrent): Provides an easy to use interface for parallel execution with non-blocking communication and task execution (under development).